Selection of logs of motor boat charter trips in the eastern Med

 We leave Zut by 10am and cruise in calm seas towards Murter island, passing Vrgada en route.
 The ladies enjoy sunbathing on the front deck.

-The boat feels comfortable and quiet at 9 kn, although capable of up to 18kn when pushed, creating a large bow wave.
+The boat feels comfortable and quiet at 9 kn, although being capable of up to 18kn when pushed, creating a big unpleasant bow wave.

 We prefer the relaxed and fuel saving displacement speed.

 Prisnjak Lighthouse on a rock at the NW end of Murter island